 If you have any questions regarding the survey, please contact assessment.library [at] mcgill.ca

-The 2020 LibQUAL+ survey is being offered to a subset of the McGill community in March.
-Those selected to participate will receive an email invitation with a link to the online survey on Tuesday, March 10th.
+The 2022 LibQUAL+ survey was offered to a subset of the McGill community in March.
+Those selected to participate received an email invitation with a link to the online survey on Tuesday, March 15th, 2022, with two subsequent reminders.
+Results will be shared in the 2022-2023 academic year.

-Students and library staff members are randomly selected to participate.
-This means that not everyone will be invited to complete the survey.
+Students were randomly selected to participate.
+This means that not everyone was invited to complete the survey.
 Random selection ensures that everyone in the target population has an equal chance of being invited, and avoids biasing the results towards one particular group, or excluding another.
 The results are therefore considered representative of the McGill population, and can be generalized to everyone at a given time.

 What LibQUAL+ attempts to measure